Galactic wormholes: Geometry, stability, and echoes: Geometry of wormholes at the center of galaxies

 \subsubsection{Properties of the galactic Damour-Solodukhin wormhole}

 At this stage, it will be instructive to specify the hierarchy between various mass scales and $\lambda$.
 To mimic galactic observations, we assume that $a>M\gg M_{1}$\cite{Navarro:1995iw} and restrict the parameter $\lambda$, such that $\lambda \ll 1$.
 The first assumption simply states that the size of the galactic dark matter distribution is much larger than the size of the wormhole.
 This is typical of any astrophysical scenario, where the size of the central compact object is several orders of magnitude smaller than the size of the galaxy.
 The second assumption makes the underlying wormhole spacetime, described by \ref{Damour-Iso} close to that of Schwarzschild black hole mimicker.
 Using these assumptions, we can expand the relevant expressions in the powers of $\lambda$ and the dimensionless ratio $(M_{1}/a)$.
 Such expansion enables us to determine the closed-form expressions for various quantities associated with the galactic \DS wormhole, e.g., the radius of the photon sphere and the innermost stable circular orbit (in short, ISCO).

-The computation of the photon sphere follows by solving the algebraic equation $rf'=2f$, yielding to the leading order in $(M_{1}/a)$,
+In what follows we will provide a brief derivation of the equation governing the location of the photon sphere.
+Since photons move along null geodesics, we can take $l^{\mu}$ to be the tangent along the null geodesics, satisfying $l^{\mu}l_{\mu}=0$.
+Due to the Killing symmetries of the spacetime we have conserved energy $E=-l_{\mu}(\partial/\partial t)^{\mu}$ and conserved angular momentum $L=l_{\mu}(\partial /\partial \phi)^{\mu}$.
+The condition, $l^{\mu}l_{\mu}=0$, yields the following equation for the radial component of the null geodesic,